agmercier/CBA/README.md

+# Run
+in terminal run:
+`npm i` to install modules and nodes
-in terminal run `npm run dev` to start in dev mode
+`npm run dev` to start in dev mode
+`npm build` to build
+`npm run` to run

-# Built with React (TypeScript) and ReactFlow
+Built with React (TypeScript) and ReactFlow
-# Components from Chakra-UI and Icons from React-Icons
+Components from Chakra-UI and Icons from React-Icons